 Cases and Dog Bite Lawyers in Pasadena, CA

 Small dogs or minor nips rarely cause serious injuries, but severe attacks by larger dogs or bites which become infected can lead to horrific injuries.
 The cost of emergency medical care balloons quickly, and that does not take into consideration ongoing care, rehabilitation and things such as plastic surgery to limit scarring and disfigurement.

-Dog bite victims are often unable to return to work immediately, instead fighting to recover from their injuries.
+Dog bite victims are often unable to return to work immediately, instead fighting to recover from their dog bite injuries.
 Still, medical bills must be paid, and lost wages covered.
 This means they are trying to fight for compensation from an insurance company when they should be focusing on their health.
-They’re probably not going to be able to do that effectively on their own, and therefore, they should get an attorney.
+They’re probably not going to be able to do that effectively on their own, and therefore, they should get a Pasadena dog bite attorney.